 How do you pass the CISA exam at the first attempt?

 We recommend the following:

 - Check that you have the relevant five years of work experience to qualify, or you’re able to gain this experience within the next 5 years.

 - Register and schedule your exam direct with ISACA.

 - Plan a self-study programme that covers all of the key knowledge domains.

-- Attend an exam preparation training course a few days before you sit the exam.
+- Attend an exam preparation training course 2-4 weeks before you sit the exam.